Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Interventions

 The participants in the Increased Exposure group are presented with a treatment opposite to the Reduced Exposure group, as they can find AAPA content in the top positions of their feed.
-The treatment condition of this group receives a feed where AAPA posts are upranked.
+The treatment condition of this group receives a feed where AAPA posts are up-ranked.
 Since we cannot access the full inventory available on the platform to generate the custom recommendation, we source the AAPA posts from a custom inventory compiled from all the items recommended to the participants enrolled in the study.
 In particular, to ensure recency and relevance, we limit the candidate set to posts not already seen by the current participant and recommended by the feed algorithm to other participants with the same political leaning in the last 24 hours.
 This list may include posts recommended to the same participants that were not previously displayed.
-The content to uprank is randomly selected from the 100 posts with the highest AAPA score and matching these characteristics.
-Once the post is selected, we select one random position in the feed, and if the participant is in the treatment condition, the item will be inserted.
-Alternatively, if the participant is assigned to the control condition, the process is interrupted, and the post is not added.
+The content to up-rank is randomly selected from the 100 posts with the highest AAPA score matching these characteristics.
+Once the post is selected, we select one random position in the feed, and if the participant is in the treatment condition, the item is inserted there.
+Alternatively, if the participant is assigned to the control condition, the post is not added.
 Despite not adding the post, mirroring the same procedure for the control group ensures the similarity of the two conditions in all respects, including potential server latency.
 Finally, if the event is sampled to include an in-feed survey, we append the in-feed survey in the next available position.
-The effect of the intervention is visible in \Figref{fig:seen_by_day_increased}.